 There are a lot of medical negligence suits involving cervical cancer for a simple reason: survival rate depends critically on early diagnosis.
 Women diagnosed early by their doctors generally have good outcomes.
 Early stage diagnosis has a 5-year survival rate of 80-90%.
 If cervical cancer is missed – either through malpractice, a defective test, or the symptoms were not noticed or recognized by the patient - survival rates decline.
 Stage II, III and IV cancer with the latter having only a 15% 5-year survival rate.
 Stating the obvious that goes with every cancer: an early and accurate detection is key to the best prognosis and mental and emotional well-being of women.Cervical Cancer Testing and Prevention

 The Papanicolaou test (also known as Pap test or Pap smear) has been accredited to the significant decrease in cervical cancer deaths in the past 40 years.
-Before Pap tests, cervical cancer was responsible for the highest death rate among cancers affecting women.
+Before Pap tests, cervical cancer was responsible for the highest mortality rate among cancers affecting women.
 The annual direct costs of cervical cancer in the U.S. was estimated to be $6 billion before the introduction of the HPV vaccine (which has generated a lot of new interest of late in the Republican debates).

 Pap tests screen for cell changes on the cervix or pre-cancers, which can give women a huge head start in knowing whether they are at risk.
 According to The American College of Obstetricians and Gynecologists, women are recommended to be screened every two years from age 21 to 30 and every three years thereafter, provided their last three tests were normal, until the age of 60 or 70 at which time, based on the patient's history, tests may be no longer be necessary.
 Approximately 55 million Pap tests are performed annually in the US.
 Approximately 3.5 million tests are abnormal.